plone/documentation/plone.app.dexterity/model-driven-types.md

 </object>
 ```

-For the *Presenter* type, we have `example.conference.presenter.xml`:
+For the `Presenter` type, we have `example.conference.presenter.xml`.

 ```xml
 <?xml version="1.0"?>